Ricardo2450/about-me/README.md

 ### Author: Student/Group Name

 * Lab 04- We worked together in figuring out how to add functions to my questions in my code and call them.
-The navigator was tell the driver exactly what to write.
+The navigator was telling the driver exactly what to write.
-  * Driver
+  * Driver 1
 : Cody.
-  * Navigator
+  * Navigator 1
    : Ricardo
+  * Driver 2
+  : Ricardo
+  * Navigator 2
+  : Aubrey

 ### Links and Resources